Valley Road station: History

 The whole line closed from June 24, 2006, to December 22, 2007, for a complete renovation.
 Unlike the other stations, Valley Road was not made accessible; its position below a hillside would have required a complex set of ramps.
-This was deemed too expensive for the stop, which has the second-lowest ridership of any MBTA rapid transit stop at just 44 daily riders.
+This was deemed too expensive for the stop, which had the second-lowest ridership of any MBTA rapid transit stop in 2010 at just 44 daily riders.
 As part of a 2018 amendment to the settlement of Joanne Daniels-Finegold, et al. v.
 MBTA, the MBTA agreed to study whether and how to make the stop accessible.

+The MBTA plans to convert the line to modern light rail equipment.
+All stations would have raised platforms for level boarding on the new vehicles; Valley Road and three other stations would be converted to island platforms.
+Construction cost for Valley Road station was estimated as $20.8 million – twice that of other intermediate stations on the line – in 2023.